Who can join First Rate Credit Union?

 How do I know if the loan is affordable to me?

-It is important to your financial health that you do not take a loan which is not affordable to you.
+It is essential to your financial health that you do not take a loan that is not affordable to you.
 Prior to making any credit application, you should carefully prepare a budget for yourself to see what repayments you could comfortably afford.
 You could use an online budget tool like this one from the Money and Pensions Service.

 How do I repay my loan?